 Why?
 Because Covington Credit is a financial services provider and not a debt collector.

-Located in the United States, Covington Credit offers the type of loans (personal loans and refinancing) that frequently end up in collection.
+Located in the United States, they offer the type of loans that frequently end up in collection.

 They then work to collect on those debts directly, rather than hiring out dedicated collection agencies for the job.

-If you’re contacted by Covington Credit or if a collection appears on your credit report, it’s most likely because you did take some type of loan, most likely a refinance, through the company or one of its affiliates.
+If you’re contacted by them, it’s most likely because you did take some type of loan, most likely a refinance, through the company or one of its affiliates.

 For that reason, the collection account is most likely legitimate.